-Findings from Experiments 1A/1B suggest that positive reactivity on cue-target pairs reflects the JOL tasks specifically strengthening the underlying relations between cue and target.
+Findings from Experiments 1A/1B suggest that positive reactivity on cue-target pairs reflects JOLs specifically strengthening the underlying relations between cue and target.
 However, as noted above, participants’ JOLs were often greater for mediated pairs than unrelated pairs, suggesting that they may have still perceived mediated pairs as being thematically related even though the cue and target were directly unrelated based on free-association norms.
 Moreover, because JOLs are thought to direct attention towards intrinsic relatedness cues which inform their JOLs (e.g., Koriat, 1997), providing JOLs may have encouraged participants to guess the mediator, even though participants received no instructions to do so.

 To account for this possibility, Experiment 2A used double-mediated pairs.
-Unlike the mediated pairs used in Experiments 1A/1B in which the cue and target were indirectly linked through a single concept, double-mediated pairs are indirectly connected through two linked concepts.
+Unlike the mediated pairs used in Experiments 1A/1B, in which the cue and target were indirectly linked through a single concept, double-mediated pairs are indirectly connected through two linked concepts.
 Importantly, although the target in a double-mediated pair is a direct associate of the second mediator, it is unrelated to both the first mediator and the cue word.
 To illustrate, the double-mediated pair school – sign has a full associative pathway between the cue and target in which the association travels sequentially through school – bus – stop – sign.
 Based on the Nelson et al. (2004) free association norms, the FAS between school and bus is .071, bus and stop is .063, and stop and sign is .112.
 However, all other pairings between these concepts are unrelated based on the norms, including of the target with the first mediator or the cue.
-Thus, double-mediated pairs provide a stimuli type in which guessing the potential links between paired items is more difficult relative to single-mediated pairs.
+Thus, double-mediated pairs provide a pair type in which guessing the potential links between paired items is more difficult relative to single-mediated pairs.
 Finally, the greater distance between cue and target in the associative network also provides a stronger test of the relational encoding processes, as any activation of the target word through spreading activation would be expected to be weaker relative to when words are linked through a single concept (e.g., school – stop).

 Method